knightcrawler-stremio/knightcrawler/README.md

 You can use either a paid domain `your-domain.com` or a free reverse dns service like [DuckDNS](https://www.duckdns.org/) (you can [automate the update of your IP address](https://www.duckdns.org/install.jsp)).

 Before continuing you need to open up port `80` and `443` in your firewall and configure any [port forwarding](https://portforward.com/) as necessary.
 You should not do this unless you understand the security implications.
-Please note that Knightcrawler and its contributors cannot be held responsible for any damage or loss of data from exposing your service publically.
+Please note that Knightcrawler and its contributors cannot be held responsible for any damage or loss of data from exposing your service publicly.

 You may find it safer to [use a tunnel/vpn](#i-will-be-using-a-tunnelvpn-cgnat-dont-want-to-open-ports-etc), but this will require the use of a paid domain or will not be accessible without being connected to your vpn.